yohann-devweb3/one-million-lines/README.md

 -Bonuses + adding one animation display on click of burger navmenu + adding animation display on the anchor 'back-to-top' when the user scrolldown

+## Preview :

+This project is visible on : `https://yohann-devweb3.github.io/one-million-lines/`

 ## Authors
 Yohann HUEDRÖ
 - [@yohann-devweb3](https://www.github.com/yohann-devweb3)